In my first

 a weekly reading assignment, then

 worked independently to solve it.
-M
+My

 only input was to help them uncover